-At camp Thunderbird, our full service dinning hall prepares meals for all campers and staff 3 times a day at 8:30am for breakfast, 12:30pm for Lunch, and 5:30pm for dinner.
+At camp Thunderbird, our full-service dining hall prepares meals for all campers and staff 3 times a day at 8:30am for breakfast, 12:30pm for Lunch, and 5:30pm for dinner.
 Our kitchen staff serve a variety of meals in line with Canadas food guide.
-We understand that not everyone's food needs are the same due to allergies, preference, religious views ect.
-The kitchen at Thunderbird is happy to provide food alternatives the are equivalent to the main meal of the day.
-Accommodation is regularly made available for Vegetarian, Vegan, Gluten free and celiac, dairy free, no pork, and other needs.
-If there is something specific your camper needs accommodation to, please remember to let us know at time of registration, or if things change over the coming weeks before camp starts, go back into your campers registration account and make any necessary changes at least 2 weeks before their camp starts.
-If you have any questions, please feel free to email or program coordinator at acrouch@vancouverislandy.ca
+We understand that not everyone's food needs are the same due to allergies, religious views, etc. The kitchen at Thunderbird is happy to provide food alternatives that are equivalent to the main meal of the day.
+If there is something specific your camper needs, please remember to let us know at time of registration, or if things change over the coming weeks before camp starts, go back into your camper's registration account and make any necessary changes at least 2 weeks before their camp starts.
+If you have any questions, please feel free to email or program coordinator at aconlon@vancouverislandy.ca